inneralien/inneralien.github.io/_posts/2021-04-23-Much-Lasering.markdown

 _Simple number on a necklace in Walnut_

 It's been quite a while since I've added to this blog.
-It seems that life and work have just swept me away and maintaining a blog was the highest priority.
+It seems that life and work have just swept me away and maintaining a blog wasn't the highest priority.
 Here is a little summary of some of the things I've been up to in the years since.

 ![Weaver Robotics Logo in Walnut](/assets/weaver_robotics.png){:width="60%"}
 _Weaver Robotics logo in Walnut_